-Tiffany Milestones: A Legacy of Sustainability
+A Legacy of Sustainability

-Tiffany urges the U.S. Forest Service to deny a permit for the proposed Rock Creek Mine in the Cabinet Mountains Wilderness in Montana.
+We also ask the U.S. Forest Service to deny a permit for the proposed Rock Creek Mine in the Cabinet Mountains Wilderness in Montana.

 The first solar projects at two of Tiffany’s New Jersey facilities are installed.
 We later install on-site solar in the Dominican Republic, Cambodia and Rhode Island.

-Tiffany joins the United Nations Global Compact, committing to align Company practices with universal sustainability principles.
+We join the United Nations Global Compact, committing to align Company practices with universal sustainability principles.

 Tiffany & Co. joins other leading companies in pledging net-zero greenhouse gas emissions by 2050.

-As a part of modernizing Tiffany’s Social & Environmental Accountability Program, Tiffany further enhances its Supplier Code of Conduct and begins sharing it publicly with translations available in 16 languages.
-The following year, Tiffany launches its Supplier Code Guidance, publicly providing further details on its expectation of its suppliers.
+We enhance our Supplier Code of Conduct and share it publicly with translations available in 16 languages.
+The following year, we launch our Supplier Code Guidance, providing further details on our expectations of suppliers.

-The Company launches Unconscious Bias Training globally for all Tiffany employees.
+The Company launches unconscious bias training globally for all Tiffany employees.

-In an industry first, Tiffany & Co. launches the Diamond Craft Journey, becoming the first global luxury jeweler to share with its clients the countries where its newly sourced, individually registered diamonds are crafted.
+We launch the Diamond Craft Journey, becoming the first global luxury jeweler to share with its clients the countries where its newly sourced, individually registered diamonds are crafted.